UO-CIS211/calculator/doc/HOWTO.md

 IntConst(7) == Plus(IntConst(3), IntConst(4))
 ```

 What should we do?
-There are a couple of possibilities.
-We could decide  that they are the same because they evaluate to the
-same value.
-(In fact I initially chose that approach.)
-Or we could say
-that they are not equal because one is an
-IntConst and the other is a Plus expression.
-I am still not
-certain which is best, but I have chosen the latter
-interpretation.

-Python provides the ```isinstance``` function to check whether an object belongs to
+Python provides the ```isinstance```
+function to check whether an object belongs to
 some class.
-We'll make use of it:
+We'll make use of it so that we
+only access the instance variables of `other` if
+it is in fact an `IntConst`:

 ```python
     def __eq__(self, other: Expr):